-School of Public Policy Moves up Four Spots Nationally, Remains Top Ten MPP Program in the West in U.S. News & World Report Rankings
+School of Public Policy Ranked Top Ten MPP Program in the West

 The Pepperdine School of Public Policy remains in the top ten Master of Public Policy (MPP) degree programs West of the Rockies, and top five in California in the latest edition of Best Graduate Schools for Public Affairs by U.S. News & World Report, released today.
 Since the most recent rankings in 2017, Pepperdine moved up four spots, improving its ranking among the 272 policy programs evaluated in the United States.